Why is it important to leave work at work?

 Q: Why is it important to leave work at work?

 When you create a healthy work-life balance, you’re allowing yourself to shut off the day’s stressors and recuperate.
-Completely immersing yourself in your work can be productive and beneficial, but without taking time to recharge, you might burn out and feel the negative effects of work fatigue.
+Completely immersing yourself in your work can be productive and beneficial, but without taking time to recharge, you might burn out at work and feel the negative effects of work fatigue.

 👉🏽 RELATED POST: How to Prioritize Time at Home and Work